Asbestos is a hazardous air pollutant

 Asbestos is classified as a hazardous air pollutant by the U.S. Environmental Protection Agency and is the reason why demolition and renovation projects must comply with certain asbestos requirements.

-When asbestos fibers are inhaled, most fibers are expelled, but some can become lodged in the lungs and remain there throughout life.
+When asbestos fibers are inhaled, they can become lodged in the lungs and remain there throughout life.
 Fibers can accumulate and cause scarring and inflammation and lead to serious conditions including lung cancer and mesothelioma.
-Mesothelioma is a rare form of cancer that is occurs in the thin lining of the lung, chest and abdomen.
-Asbestos exposure can also cause asbestosis, a serious progressive, long-term, non-cancer fibrotic disease of the lungs.